 I don’t know why the service is left on the system after Acrobat Reader is uninstalled.
-It’s possible that Adobe decided to leave it in in case you changed your mind and reinstalled it later.
-However, this doesn’t really make much sense as the service would be replaced and updated if you reinstalled Acrobat Reader.
-Other Adobe software all use their own updater services, so leaving this service behind on the system just look like a bug in the uninstall program.
+It’s possible that Adobe decided to leave it in case you changed your mind and reinstalled it later.
+However, this doesn’t make much sense as the service would be replaced and updated if you reinstalled Acrobat Reader.
+Other Adobe software all use their own updater services, so leaving this service behind on the system just looks like a bug in the uninstall program.

 I’ve reported this problem to Adobe twice already, but have yet to hear back from them.
 Come to think of it, I think I’m still waiting on to hear back from Adobe on bugs I submitted to them back in 2008!
 Until they sort out the issue with their uninstaller, this tutorial should help people get rid of the software.

 This tutorial was last updated for Adobe Acrobat Reader DC version 2015.020.20039.